 - Teacher’s Forum

 - About Us

 Samuel L. Jackson

 *Samuel Jackson was born on this date in 1948.
 He is a Black actor and film producer.

 In 1968 Jackson attended the funeral of Martin Luther King, Jr. in Atlanta as one of the ushers.
 Jackson then flew to Memphis to join an equal rights protest march.
 In a Parade interview, Jackson revealed: "I was angry about the assassination, but I wasn't shocked by it.
-I knew that change was going to take something different not sit-ins, not peaceful coexistence."
+I knew that change would take something different, not sit-ins, not peaceful coexistence."
 In 1969, Jackson and several other students held members of the Morehouse College board of trustees hostage on the campus, demanding reform in the school's curriculum and governance.
-The college eventually agreed to change its policy, but he was charged with and convicted of unlawful confinement, a second-degree felony; then suspended for two years for his criminal record and his actions.
+The college eventually agreed to change its policy, but he was charged with and convicted of unlawful confinement, a second-degree felony, then suspended for two years for his criminal record and his actions.

 He came to prominence in the early 1990s had appeared in over 150 films, including Goodfellas, Jungle Fever, and his collaborations with director Quentin Tarantino including Pulp Fiction, for his role in Pulp Fiction, he was nominated for the Academy Award for Best Supporting Actor.
 With Jackson's permission, his likeness was used for the Ultimate version of the Marvel Comics character Nick Fury.
 He has subsequently played Fury in eleven Marvel Cinematic Universe films beginning with a cameo appearance in Iron Man (2008), as well as guest-starring in the television series Marvel's Agents of S.H.I.E.L.D.
 Jackson has provided his voice to several animated films, television series, and video games.